Modelmat/notes-hsc-chemistry/year-12/module-7/polymers.rst

     Elastic is an engineering term used to describe materials which can revert back to their original shape.
     Most materials are elastic - even steel - up to their elastic limit.
     Past the elastic limit, they plastically (i.e. permanently) deform to a different shape and eventually break at their tensile strength.
-    What perhaps a better description for "elastic" would be "stiff", and this is expressed through the modulus of elasticity (Young's Modulus) - stress over %elongation.

 .. note::